3urobeat/steam-mass-comment-bot/README.md

 &nbsp;

-## Troubleshooting:
+## 💡 Troubleshooting:

-If you don't follow the syntax from above you will get an error because the bot is unable to read the file.
+If you don't follow the syntax from the config setup guide above, you will get an error because the bot is unable to read the file.
 If you are getting a syntax mistake error then check for these common mistakes:
 - forgot to add a comma to the end of the line?
 - the very last line must not have a comma (look at the example above)
 - forgot brackets `"` when writing something?

 &nbsp;

 If you get another error or have questions, please [open an issue here](https://github.com/3urobeat/steam-mass-comment-bot/issues/new).
 Everything that appears in your console/terminal window will also be saved to the `output.txt` file.
 Please attach the content of your last run to your issue to make it easier for me to troubleshoot.